conaticus/boolean/README.md

 ![Boolean's Picture](./docs/Boolean%20Pfp.png)

 ## About
-Conaticus is a Discord bot for the Conaticus' [Discord server](https://discord.gg/conaticus).
-Boolean contains a collection of commands for your server, like a mod mailing system, a custom role menu, etc. Want to see how Boolean was made?
+Boolean is a Discord bot for the Conaticus' [Discord server](https://discord.gg/conaticus).
+Boolean contains a collection of useful modules for your server, like a mod mailing system, a custom role menu, etc. Want to see how Boolean was made?
 Watch the development process [here](https://www.youtube.com/watch?v=xq2jR3_msmk)

 ## Setup and configuration guide